silviu20092/azerothcore-item-upgrades/README.md

 There is a configuration option that allows players to restore items to their original stats (remove upgrades).
 You can also configure a **token** (and it's quantity) to be given to the player when purging an upgrade.
 You **can't** purge individual stats or ranks, there is no point, you can only remove **ALL** upgrades from an item at once.

+## Weapon damage upgrades

+This module adds the possibility to upgrade weapon damage (physical damage, dps - min/max damage).
+The system is toggleable via the configuration.

 ## Some photos

 ![pic1](https://github.com/silviu20092/azerothcore-item-upgrades/blob/master/pics/pic1.jpg?raw=true)